 Pearls can fade and crack if exposed to extreme heat, or kept for years in a dry atmosphere such as in a safe.

-Pearls require relatively little care.
+Tahitian pearls require relatively little care.
 They ask only to be worn from time to time so that they can be hydrated by direct contact with the skin.
 Simply wipe pearls with a soft cloth to preserve their beauty and gloss, or alternatively wash them in clean seawater.